Wood Burning Outdoor Fireplace: A Buyer's Guide

 On the other hand, a custom-built fireplace is designed and constructed on-site, giving you endless possibilities.
 These projects usually start around $6,000 and can go up to $21,000 or more, depending on the complexity and materials.
 A custom build allows you to create a true centerpiece for your backyard, perfectly integrated with your patio and landscaping.
 Our team can even create 2D and 3D designs to help you visualize the final result before we even break ground.

-Factoring in Installation and Labor
+Budgeting for Installation and Labor Costs

 Beyond the cost of the fireplace itself, you’ll need to account for installation and labor.
 Professional contractors typically charge between $70 and $150 per hour.
 While a simple prefab kit might seem like a DIY project, a professional fireplace installation ensures everything is done safely and correctly, meeting all local building codes.
 For a custom fireplace, professional labor is essential.
 The work involves building a foundation, masonry work, and constructing a chimney, all of which require specialized skills.
 Investing in a quality installation protects your home and ensures your fireplace will be a source of enjoyment for years to come.